 If that’s not an experience worth learning from, I don’t know what is.

 How does your experience measure up?
-Share with us in the comments or on Twitter.
+Share with us in the comments or on Twitter or watch this video on How to Help Your Team Shine and Improve Your Facility.